Hello everyone, I'm back with another useful article on CSS-Positioning. Here We'll learn everything about Positioning in detail:-

 FIXED

-• The Fixed value is quite similar to the absolute value.
+- The Fixed value is quite similar to the absolute value.

-• The Fixed element never moves from its original position.
+- The Fixed element never moves from its original position.
 It gets fixed there

-• The Fixed element will always take its reference from the browser's viewport.
+- The Fixed element will always take its reference from the browser's viewport.

-Here we can see that the green box is positioned fixed by top and right box-offset properties.
+box-offset properties.
 Now, this box won't move even after scrolling, as it is fixed at that position.

 Sticky

-• This position is used to position the element based on the scroll position of the user.
+- This position is used to position the element based on the scroll position of the user.

-• This position is mainly used for sticking the header or any element at the top, bottom etc.
+- This position is mainly used for sticking the header or any element at the top, bottom etc.

-• Depending upon the scroll position, a sticky element toggles in between fixed and relative.
+- Depending upon the scroll position, a sticky element toggles in between fixed and relative.

-• The element will be positioned relative until the specified position of the box-offset property is met in the viewport.
+- The element will be positioned relative until the specified position of the box-offset property is met in the viewport.
 Then, similar to position: fixed, the element sticks in one place.

 Z-INDEX

-• By using the Position property, we can place one element over the other(Overlap or Underlap).
+- By using the Position property, we can place one element over the other(Overlap or Underlap).
 But We can't decide which element will be on top and which will be on the bottom.

-• By using Z-index property we can fix the Order of the elements.
+- By using Z-index property we can fix the Order of the elements.

-• It works with all positions except the Static one.
+- It works with all positions except the Static one.

-• The default value of Z-index in every element is 0.
+- The default value of Z-index in every element is 0.

-• It accepts both + and - values.
+- It accepts both

-• The element with the higher z-index remains on the top, and the lower one remains in the bottom.
+values. - The element with the higher z-index remains on the top, and the lower one remains in the bottom.

 Let's take an example on it-